csci399-enterprisesoftwaredevelopment/syllabus/README.md

 ### Requirements

-* All applications must build, install, and run properly on a real Android phone (of the student's choosing).
+* All applications must build, install, and run properly in a real Wildfly instance and data must persist in a relational database in a Redhat Linux environment.
+A README.md must be completed explainging the steps to get the project up and running.
 * Assignments must be completed by the due date.
 Late assignments will only be accepted one week late and will be marked down a whole letter grade.

 ## Grading

-The final grade for the course is based on 6 grades as follows:
+The final grade for the course is based on 6 deliverables as follows:

-100
-aQ
+1. Data Modeling for the applicaton.
+2. Database implementation.
+3. Wildfly setup and configuration.
+4. API design and development.
+5. Middleware application development with ORM integration.
+6. Client applicaiton development.

 ## Grading Scale